platformsh/platformsh-docs/docs/src/languages/php/_index.md

 The alternative processes use PHP-CLI instead of PHP-CGI.
 If you want to use PHP-CGI with PHP-FPM, in the `start` command, use the `/usr/bin/start-php-app` symlink instead of `php`.

-Note that the `start` commands must run in the foreground and are executed before the [deploy hook](../../create-apps/hooks/hooks-comparison.md) runs.
+Note that the `start` commands must run in the foreground and are executed before the [deploy hook](../../create-apps/hooks/hooks-comparison.md).
 Additionally, PHP-FPM can't run simultaneously along with another persistent process such as [ReactPHP](https://github.com/platformsh-examples/platformsh-example-reactphp) or [Amp](https://github.com/platformsh-examples/platformsh-example-amphp).
 If you need both, they have to run in separate containers.